 What's that all about?

 Geske: In order to be able to show the games of the final third conference in full, we were allowed a possible time buffer last year.
-This would have affected the two of them as the commentary duo for the evening DFB Cup final in Berlin.
+This would have affected the two of them as a commentary duo at the evening DFB Cup final in Berlin.

 Brennecke: And it is precisely this planning that shows the appreciation of the amateur final day.
 That was an accolade.